bstuddard/gatsby-alphatab/README.md

 Example of custom gatsby remark plugin that renders alphatab guitar pro and sf2 files.

 # Overview
-Using gatsby lumen, extending out to alphatab with a custom markdwon plugin.
+Using gatsby lumen, extending out to alphatab with a custom markdown plugin.

 Steps: